anijs/anijs.wiki.repository/Main-helpers.md

       <div data-anijs="if: click, on: li, do: $remove, to: $closest .primary"> </div>
 ```

-  - find
+  - find<a name="find"></a>

-    _Function that return descendants elements each element in the current set of matched elements, optionally filtered by a selector, this function can take until two params_
+    _Returns descendants elements each element in the current set of matched elements, optionally filtered by a selector, this function takes at most two parameters_

     * Examples: *